Find Affordable College Courses

 Philadelphia, PA

-Our 2023 rankings named Drexel University the most popular school in Pennsylvania for nursing students working on their bachelor’s degree.
-Located in the large city of Philadelphia, Drexel is a private not-for-profit school with a fairly large student population.
+Our analysis found Drexel University to be the most popular school for nursing students who want to pursue a bachelor’s degree in Pennsylvania.
+Located in the large city of Philadelphia, Drexel is a private not-for-profit college with a fairly large student population.

 Women make up 89% of the nursing majors at the school.